thilo20/MachiKoroPad/README.md

 Instructions to run:

 1. Enable dev-mode on your Android device, check "install from unknown sources"
 2. Start app via Android Studio, use your USB-connected Android device (or an emulator)
 3. Try the app, give feedback!

 Need help?
 Open a ticket or send an [email] (mailto://machikoro@e.mail.de)

-## To Do, features by priority:
-- show more statistics
-- player color highlighting
-- ask for winner, compare
-- implement card buy and income calculation
-- implement Harbour extension cards and logic